 There's a lot of confusion surrounding the law for bike lights: is a flashing light legal or does it have to be steady?
 And do you have to fit reflectors, too?
 Here, we set the facts straight.

-It's worth explaining why you need to fit and use lights at night in the first place, and it's not just to see where you're going – if you're riding on city streets, the street lights probably do that for you fairly well.
+It's worth explaining why you need to fit and use lights when cycling at night.
+It's not just to see where you're going – if you're riding on city streets, the street lights probably do that for you fairly well.
 Equally important is that bike lights and reflectors help us to be seen by other road users and pedestrians.

 If you're looking for advice on which bike lights to buy, check out our guides to the best bike lights for road cycling and best mountain bike lights.